-Percentage of shares over which an option is exercisable On or before the first anniversary Nil After the first anniversary but on or before 33% the second anniversary of the date of grant

-After the second anniversary but on or before the third anniversary of the date of grant

-After the third anniversary but before the date of expiry of the exercise period
+Percentage of shares over w an option is exercis On or before the first anniversary of the c late of grant Nil After the first anniversary but on or bef second anniversary of the date of gran 33% After the second anniversary but on or third anniversary of the date of grant 33% After the third anniversary but before t expiry of the exercise period 34%

 These options will lapse immediately on the termination of employment and appointment, except in the event of retirement, redundancy, death, or where approved by the Remuneration Committee, in which case the Committee may allow the options to be retained and exercisable within the relevant option periods or such option periods as may be determined by the Remuneration Committee.
 Shares granted on exercise of options are allocated from treasury shares or from the issue of new ordinary shares by the Bank.